zerofoil/ccdocs/docs/Info/3-closer_look.md

 Here you can find more about bot, and its documentation.

+## Bot Commands

+Custom Command bot has also some built in commands.
+For example `!!commands` where you can see them all.
+There would be two important of them: `!!exec` and `!!func`.
+Using `!!exec` you can execute code without creating any commands.
+If you need to know or search for any function, you can use `!!func`.

 ## Understanding the Docs

 Almost every function needs parameters.
 Function parameters (arguments) are values that a function needs to operate correctly.